fullstacc/colorado-businesses/README.md

 ## Log

-### 12/28/2023
-- Do I have the data required to group by type or by industry?
-    - No, not with the current dataset

 ### 12/30/2023
 Current emphasis (given available data):
 1. Which counties in Colorado have the highest number of business filings?